Cancer awareness

 The campaign is designed to increase the numbers of people completing the bowel cancer screening test by raising awareness that it can detect signs of cancer before they notice anything wrong and addressing the barriers preventing people from completing the test.

-Even if you don’t have symptoms, it can detect signs of cancer before you do.
+Even if you do not have symptoms, it can detect signs of cancer before you do.

 If you’re sent an NHS bowel cancer screening kit, put it by the loo.
-Don’t put it off.
+Do not put it off.

-More access to resource to promote the campaign, please visit: https://www.transformationpartners.nhs.uk/bcs/
+For more access to resource to promote the campaign, visit NHS – Transformation Partners

 To have a workshop for either staff or residents run by the Health Promotion Specialist at UCLH bowel screening centre, please contact vanessa.nzekwu@nhs.net

-Please note: the workshop can only be offered between Monday-Friday and within work hours only.
-Workshops can be scheduled throughout the year and is dependent on capacity.
+Please note: the workshop can only be offered Monday to Friday, within work hours.
+Workshops can be scheduled throughout the year and are dependent on capacity.